BorisWild/boriswild.github.io/README.md

 Graduated from university as a graphic designer in 2012.
 For six years worked as a motion/graphic designer in different
 companies: `MTV, RenTV, MatchTV`.
 My common tools
-were: `Figma, Photoshop, Illustrator, AfterEffects, Cinema 4d`. [https://vimeo.com/25seconds](https://vimeo.com/25seconds)
+were: `Figma, Photoshop, Illustrator, AfterEffects, Cinema 4d`. [https://vimeo.com/25seconds](https://vimeo.com/25seconds) So most of the designs, logos, illustrations and fotos, which I used on sites, are made by myself.

 ## Contacts
 **boriswild@gmail.com**